rsocket/rsocket/Protocol.md

 ## Status

 This protocol is currently a draft for the final specifications.
 Current version of the protocol is __0.2__ (Major Version: 0, Minor Version: 2).

 ## Introduction

 Specify an application protocol for [Reactive Streams](http://www.reactive-streams.org/) semantics across an asynchronous, binary boundary.
-For more information, please see [Reactive Socket](http://reactivesocket.io/).
+For more information, please see [ReactiveSocket](http://reactivesocket.io/).

-ReactiveSockets assumes an operating paradigm.
+ReactiveSocket assumes an operating paradigm.
 These assumptions are:
 - one-to-one communication
 - non-proxied communication.
 Or if proxied, the ReactiveSocket semantics and assumptions are preserved across the proxy.
 - no state preserved across [transport protocol](#transport-protocol) sessions by the protocol